1Caxz/MiniPedia/README.md

 - [x] Responsive design

 ## Preview
-I reduce quality of preview to decrease the fle size.
-It may looks a bit bad in preview.
+I reduce the quality of preview to decrease the file size.
+It may looks a bit bad in the preview.
 Please try the app for the best quality.
 <p align="center">
 <img width="350" src="https://github.com/icaksama/MiniPedia/blob/master/demo.gif?raw=true">